andpberr/js-cheatsheet/README.md

 ## Numbers

 Numbers in javascript behave about like the numbers you're used to from math class.
-You can do any basic arithmetic operations on them that you're used to (add, subtract, multiply, divide, take the remainder).
+You can do any basic arithmetic operations on them that you're used to (add, subtract, multiply, divide, take the remainder, compute exponents/powers).

 There is also a handy [Math library](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) that contains a lot of useful functions for doing more advanced stuff with numbers beyond those basic operations.